University of New South Wales Climate Change Research Centre

 Scorcher App: Understanding Heatwaves

 Visual Metrics was commissioned by Dr Sarah Perkins-Kirkpatrick and the University of New South Wales (UNSW) Climate Change Research Centre (CCRC) to build Scorcher, an educational site that serves as a tool to allow people to explore current and past heatwaves across Australia in real time.

-The purpose was to educate the public about what a heat wave was, and to let them draw their own conclusions about climate change fluctuation over time, by showcasing a set of evolving historical temperatures around Australia.
+The purpose was to educate the public on what a heat wave is, and to let them draw their own conclusions about climate change fluctuation over time, by showcasing a set of evolving historical temperatures around Australia.

-Visual Metrics developed a new brand identity and an interactive website that showed temperatures around Australia in live time, whilst also allowing users to focus in on specific locations to investigate historical heatwaves.
+Visual Metrics developed a new brand identity and an interactive website, which showed temperatures around Australia in live time, whilst also allowing users to focus on specific locations to investigate historical heatwaves.

 Alex and the team have helped us end-to-end!
 They were fantastic in developing the look and feel aesthetics of the site, they helped us with data and how to best present it to the public.
 We were also surprised at how solid they were in terms of collecting and collating all the data via complicated API’s and calculators.
 They also assisted us in launching the app and setting media strategies around it.

 The team at Visual Metrics come highly recommended, and we look forward to working with them again!